 There is so much that goes into a woman’s reproductive health.
 So I blab on and on about all of this because I think it’s imperative that we as women know about our bodies, so instead of trying to “fix” something with medication, we can take a step back and look at our health as a big picture with so many moving parts and address each part individually.

 Health is so much more than your weight and just because you’re a certain BMI, doesn’t mean your body is at a healthy, sustainable weight for you.
-And once we step into that realization and let our body be the size it’s suppose to be and take care of ourselves, there is so much freedom to be found.
+And once we step into that realization and let our body be the size it’s suppose to be and take care of ourselves, there is so much freedom and true health to be found.